cell-org/nuronjs.cell.computer/README.md

 - `body`: The same `body` payload as the `description.body` argument of the [c0js](https://c0js.cell.computer)'s `build()` method.
   - `cid`: **(required)** the IPFS CID of the token metadata.
 This is the only mandatory attribute of the `body` attribute.
-  - `minter`: specify a single minter. if not specified, anyone can mint.
+  - `sender`: specify the address allowed to submit this to the blockchain for minting. if not specified, anyone can mint.
+  - `receiver`: specify the address that will receive the token when the token is minted.
+If not specified, whoever successfully submits the minting transaction will receive by default.
-  - `price`: specify the price for the token. if not specified, free mint.
+  - `value`: specify the value required to mint the token. if not specified, free mint.
   - `start`: from when is this token valid?
     - if `start` is specified, the token cannot be minted to the host contract until that time.
     - if not specified, it's considered valid anytime, and can be minted to the contract anytime.